 We are now running the following remote learning plan for all learners.
-This applies Tuesday 24 March — Friday 27 March.
-We will continue remote learning from the start of Term 2 on Wednesday 15 April.
+Term 2 begins on Wednesday 15 April.
 Term 1 timetable and options continue into Term 2.

 As far as possible, we have checked on the access to devices and internet connection for all our students.
 We have endeavoured to offer both online and offline options for study.
-We understand the Ministry of Education is also exploring how it can support families.
-If you do not have internet or still do not have access to a device at home, please let us know using this form.
+The Ministry of Education is now aiming to support those families who require connection.

 Setting up at home